bbaum11/internship2025_stuff/k8s_salt/readme.md

 # Automating the deployment of a kubernetes cluster with salt
-- The purpose of this project is to
+the purpose of this project is to create a kubernetes cluster that can better allocate resources for and run gitlab runners. it will also serve as a way to consolidate separate containerized services under one platform.

 ## Assumptions
 - RHEL 9 machines